pjaos/yview/gui/java/README.md

 ![alt text](yview.png "yView Main Window")

  Each tab shows the detected devices at a location.
 Each row in the table is a separate device.

- If you double click on a device a popup menu appears that lists the

- ways in which you may connect to the device (E.G ssh terminal, vnc,
+If the user double clicks on a device a popup menu appears that lists the options available to connect to the device (E.G web browser, ssh, vnc etc...).

- web browser, file browser.
-The options presented can be configured

- to connect using internal applications (E.G VNC or external
+ The options presented can be configured to connect using internal (to yView, E.G VNC) or external applications.

- application (E.G web browser).
+ ## File Menu
  The File Menu contains the following options

  - Group Name